Server data from the Official MCP Registry

 Progressive on-demand access to .NET NuGet package source for AI coding agents.

-mcp-digger is a well-structured MCP server for indexing .NET/C# source code repositories.
-Authentication is optional but properly scoped via environment variables and PAT strategies.
-Code quality is high with comprehensive test coverage.
-Permissions are appropriate for its purpose (file I/O, git operations, network access).
-No malicious patterns, hardcoded secrets, or dangerous code execution vulnerabilities detected.
-Minor code quality observations noted but do not materially impact security posture.
+mcp-digger is a well-structured MCP server for browsing .NET/C# source code with appropriate security controls.
+Authentication is properly scoped to Git repository access via PAT environment variables, and sensitive operations are well-protected.
+Permissions align with the stated purpose (Git operations, file I/O, subprocess calls for source extraction).
+Minor code quality observations exist around error handling and logging, but no critical vulnerabilities were identified.
 Supply chain analysis found 3 known vulnerabilities in dependencies (0 critical, 3 high severity).
 Package verification found 1 issue.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.